matthewtkouchi/sorting-visualizer-tool/README.md

 1. Clone this repository to a local folder, see reference here [https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository]

-2. Open the folder in editor of choice, or enter the directory
+2. Open the folder in visual studio code
-   $ cd my-app

 3. Install the dependencies
    $ npm install

-4. Run the application on your local network
+4. Run the application on your local network with vscode open
    $ npm start